Mahdiyeh-Asgharpour/Linear-algebra/Hop/README.md

-Hop's children's game is the first project to learn python more easily
+Hop is the children's game. it's the first project to learn python more easily